yilinwei/ensime.github.io/editors/vim/navigating.md

 au FileType scala nnoremap <localleader>df :EnDeclaration<CR>
 ```

-If you want to open the declaration in a new split instead of the current buffer use `:EnDeclrationSplit` instead
+If you want to open the declaration in a new split instead of the current buffer use `:EnDeclarationSplit` instead

-### Open Documetation For Browsing
+### Open Documentation For Browsing

 `EnDocBrowse` evaluates the command at `$BROWSER` and passes in the value of `:EnDocUri`(which is the url to the documentation under the cursor)